CharlyMae0811/Resi/b10/blatt10.md

 # Aufgabe 3

 (1)Kernelmodule sind codefragmente die nach Bedarf in die Kernel ge- und entladen werden können.
 Die erweitern die Funktionen der Kernel, ohne ein Systemneustart forauszusetzen.
-Ein Beispiel wäre der device driver, der dem Kernel erlaubt auf Hardware zuzugreifen welches zum System angeschlossen ist. lsmod - Zeigt welche Module aktuell geladen sind. insmod -Fügt ein Modul der Kernel zu. modprobe wird häufiger benutzt, da es mehr abhängigkeiten haben kann. rmmod - Entfernt Module aus der Kernel.
+Ein Beispiel wäre der device driver, der dem Kernel erlaubt auf Hardware zuzugreifen welches zum System angeschlossen ist.

+lsmod - Zeigt welche Module aktuell geladen sind.

+insmod -Fügt ein Modul der Kernel zu. modprobe wird häufiger benutzt, da es mehr abhängigkeiten haben kann.

+ rmmod - Entfernt Module aus der Kernel.

 (2) Programmcode im Ring 0 befindet sich im Kernelmodus.

 (3)

-(4)printk is a C function from the Linux kernel interface that prints messages to the kernel log.
+(4)printk ist eine C Funktion vom Linux Kernel Interface.
+Sie druckt Nachrichten zum Kernel Log.
+Sie akzeptiert ein String Parameter (format sting) is a C function from the Linux kernel interface that prints messages to the kernel log.
 It accepts a string parameter called the format string, which specifies a method for rendering an arbitrary number of varied data type parameter(s) into a string.
 The string is then printed to the kernel log.

 It provides a printf-like abstraction and its parsing of the format string and arguments behave exactly the same way.
 It acts as a debugging tool for kernel programmers who need this function for logging messages from the kernel.
 C standard library and its printf function is unavailable in kernel mode, hence the need for printk. printk has an optional prefix string: Loglevel.